blocks_image

 This demonstration parallels many cases in which additions to documents can be detected by the use of Infrared absorption or luminescence examination.

 Ultraviolet examination is also useful in the examination of documents.
 Here, UV reveals fluorescent security fibers embedded in the paper of many currencies.
 There are many other types of examinations possible with spectral comparators.
 Discuss your case with your document examiner to see whether there might be more to the document than meets the eye.
-Spectral comparators similar to the VSC are made by Projectina and ACO Electronics (for information on the ACO QDX spectral comparators, contact QDEWill)
+Spectral comparators similar to the VSC are made by Projectina and ACO Electronics.

 Sometimes special situations call for special instruments, such as an electrostatic detection device which is used to detect indented writing.
 The photo (left) shows an ESDA-lite by Foster & Freeman which consists of a metal box with a porous metal plate at the top.
 The document is positioned on the plate and covered with a clear protective sheet.
 A vaccuum is drawn, holding the document tightly to the metal plate, and an electrostatic charge is transferred to the document.

 Next, a special toner powder is sprinkled over the protected document and the toner is drawn into the indentations on the document, making them visible.
-If indentations are revealed the results can be photographed, and the document is usually not harmed.
+If indentations are revealed the results can be photographed.
+The toner is sandwiched between plastic and does not touch the paper.